King's College, Hong Kong: West Point School (1857–1879)

-King's College predecessor was West Point School which was established at West Point next to the West Point Police Station in 1857.
-The boys' school was a free village school supported by the Government stand as well as one of the earliest government schools in Hong Kong.
+In 1857, West Point School was established at West Point next to the West Point Police Station.
+The boys' school was a free village school supported by the Government stand and one of the second batches of the earliest government schools in Hong Kong.

-In 1878, Governor Hennessy advocated the enhancement of English Language and English speaking among the natives of Hong Kong, leading to the introduction of English teaching in Saiyingpun School and English training for the Chinese teachers.
+In 1878, Governor Hennessy advocated the enhancement of the English Language and English speaking among the natives of Hong Kong, leading to the introduction of English teaching in Saiyingpun School and English training for the Chinese teachers.
 The Acting Inspector of Schools stated that he felt confident that it would sooner or later be found necessary to enlarge the teaching staff in order to meet the demand for English teaching.

 The first Principal in 1859 was Li King-chau, who died in 1870.
 Cha Lun-kok and Chu Atuk were the teachers.
 The latter was appointed to teach English in the school and also taught in Taipingshan Government School.
 Although their geography and composition results were weak compared with other schools, all other aspects were very satisfactory.
 The Saiyingpun Punti School ranked as good in 1877.

 The number of boys was 62 in 1859, separated into four classes.
 Girl students were admitted since 1868 in Punti whereas 1872 in Hakka section.
 In Punti section, the number increased a lot from the year of 1876 to 1878.
-The number of students in Punti section reaches 100 in the year of 1876.
+The number of students in Punti section reached 100 in the year of 1876.
 According to the statistics recorded in the Hong Kong Government Gazettes and Blue Books from 1857 to 1879, the total number of students in the school increased steadily to 200 students approximately in the last few years.

 The hours of tuition were from 6 to 8 am, 9 am to 12 pm and 1 to 4:30 pm.
 Hakka section was established in 1866 while the original one renamed as Punti section, the school divided into two sections respectively since then.

 The Chinese Elementary Books, their Classics, Geography and the English Language are taught by competent native teachers.
 Moreover, several kinds of books are required to study in the government schools are as follows.
 Native books including Yau Hok, Trimetrical Classic, Thousand Character Book, Four Books, Five Classics and Chinese Grammar.
 Foreign books for instance New Testament, Muirhead's Geography, Do.
 History of England, Sacred History, Trimetrical Classic as well as Ten Commandments.
 English books for example Serious of Lessons, Morrison's Chinese-English Grammar, Circle of Knowledge and Geography.
 The Punti section increased from the fifth in 1868 to the second two years after in the order of efficiency between the government schools.
 The Hakka section was improving during the first several years of establishment.